 And I'm not going to lie, at first the job hunt was fun.
 It was fun imagining all the fun things I could do this summer, all the exciting new opportunities four months out of school would give me.
 But this excitement descended into madness fairly quickly.
 I soon realized that I was caught in what I call "The Work Experience Loop".

 The Work Experience Loop, while incredibly stupid, is quite simple to understand.
-It is the situation where a job requires you to have work experience to get the job, but not being able to get work experience, because all jobs want you to have work experience.
+It is the situation where you need work experience to get the job, but you can't get work experience, because all jobs need you to have work experience.
 See the problem?

-And I'm not saying that I haven't had work experience, but it's hard to get a job that's not retail or service without work experience.
+And I'm not saying that I haven't had work experience, but it's hard to get a job that's not retail or service without work experience in that respective field.
 I was looking at an internship (specifically for university students) in the music industry yesterday and it asked for 3 years of work experience in digital and social media marketing.
 THREE YEARS.
 Three years ago I was still in high school.

 So that's where I'm at right now.
 That limbo between being a student and being unemployed.
 There really is no silver lining to this story until I find a job, so that's it for now.
 Good luck in your job hunting, and hopefully yours is going better than mine.